treeverse/lakeFS/design/export-functionality.md

 ### Spark client stand-alone

-Create a standalone Docker container that runs the spark client.
+Create a stand-alone Docker container that runs the Spark client.

 In order to use Docker containers, users will need to download it if necessary, learn it, and have it in their toolset.